Hadlee History, Family Crest & Coats of Arms

-Anglo-Saxon tribes ruled over Britain.
+The origins of the Hadlee name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Hadlee was originally derived from a family having lived in Hadleigh or Hadley, a place-name found in numerous locations in England.
 The root of these names is common, however; they are all derived from the Old English roots hæth and leah, which taken together mean "forest clearing where the heather grows."
-CITATION[CLOSE]

 Early Origins of the Hadlee family

 The surname Hadlee was first found in Essex at Hadleigh, a parish, in the union and hundred of Rochford.

 Over in Suffolk, Hadleigh was a market-town and parish, in the union and hundred of Cosford.
 "This town, which was probably founded during the heptarchy, about which period a monastery is said to have been established by one of the Saxon kings, was called by the Anglo-Saxons Headlege, whence it derived its modern name.
 Some of the kings of East Anglia were interred here; as also was Guthrum, or Gormo, a Danish chief, who submitted to Alfred the Great, and renounced paganism after the defeat of the Danes at the battle of Ethandune, now Eddington, in the county of Wilts: a tomb is still shown in the church as the monument of Guthrum (who died in 889)"